0xOlias/ethplays-contracts/README.md

 ### Offchain relayer/faucet

-There is an offchain web service that responds to `Register` events emitted by the `Registry` contract on mainnet and does two things:
+There is an offchain web service that responds to `NewRegistration` and `UpdatedRegistration` events emitted by the `Registry` contract on mainnet and does two things:
 * Calls the `submitRegistration(address,address)` method on `RegistryReceiver` with the account/burner account from the `Register` event.
 * Sends faucet funds to the burner account specified in the `Register` event.